 What are the best Apple AirPods alternatives?

 We’ve picked the Jabra Elite Active 75t as the best Apple AirPods alternative, in part because it’s the king of wireless earbuds in general.
-For not much more than the cheapest AirPods package, you get a pair of buds that sounds even better, is comfortable with sporty use as well as casual listening, and lasts longer between battery charges.
-You even get active noise cancellation (ANC), something the current-gen AirPods lack.
+For not much more than the cheapest AirPods package, you get a pair of buds that sounds even better, is practical for fitness fanatics and comfortable to wear, and lasts longer between battery charges.
+You even get active noise cancellation (ANC), something the current AirPods lack.

 In second is the Cambridge Audio Melomania 1 Plus.
 This doesn't have ANC, but it

-comes in at a lower price than the AirPods despite delivering higher sound quality and an impressive array of features.
+comes in at a lower price than the AirPods, sounds better and has an impressive array of features.
 But if ANC is important, you could instead look at the new OnePlus Buds Pro, which has a ton of great features and is available for slightly less than the AirPods Pro.

-In addition to being one of the best wireless earbuds and best running headphones, the Jabra Elite Active 75t offers an outstanding do-it-all alternative to those want Apple quality without the AirPods’ limitations.
+In addition to being one of the best wireless earbuds and best running headphones, the Jabra Elite Active 75t offer an outstanding do-it-all alternative to those seeking Apple quality without the AirPods’ limitations.

 Read our full Jabra Elite Active 75t review.